San Francisco System: Bilateral agreements of the 1950s

-The United States started building its diplomatic relations in the Asia-Pacific region with the Philippines, its former territory.
+As the Cold War escalated, the United States started building military alliances in the Asia-Pacific region.
 It moved to sign a Mutual Defense Treaty with the Philippines in August 1951.
-Thereafter in September 1951, the United States established the Security Treaty with Australia and New Zealand and at the San Francisco Conference, signed the Security Treaty with Japan.
-Following this, the Mutual Defense Treaty with the Republic of Korea was established in October 1953, as well as the Mutual Defense Treaty with the Republic of China in December 1954.
-Later on, the United States signed a communiqué with Thailand in March 1962.
-With these agreements, the United States was able to construct the hub-and-spokes system.
+Thereafter, a series of defense treaties were signed: the Security Treaty with Australia and New Zealand in September 1951, the Mutual Defense Treaty with the South Korea in October 1953, the Mutual Defense Treaty with the Republic of China in December 1954, and the Security Treaty with Japan in January 1960.
+Thanat–Rusk communiqué between U.S. and Thailand was agreed in March 1962, though not a mutual defense treaty.
+The hub-spokes systems was formed upon these treaties.

-Victor Cha explains the reason for the United States’s choice for a bilateral structure with the powerplay theory.
-The underlying idea came from the domino theory – that if one nation falls into communism others will follow.
+Victor Cha proposed a reason for the United States’s choice for a bilateral structure with the powerplay theory.
+The underlying idea came from the domino theory – that if one country falls into communism, others will follow.
 He defines powerplay as 'the construction of an asymmetric alliance designed to exert maximum control over the smaller allies in the region that might engage in aggressive behavior against adversaries that could entrap the United States into an unwanted war.'
-In other words, the hub and spokes system allowed the United States to not only contain the threat posed by the Soviet Union but also acquire exclusive power over the Asia-Pacific region.
-With this system the United States would be able to control rogue allies in the form of anti-communist dictators who might start wars for reasons of domestic legitimacy of their own regime.
-The United States had a fear that it may be entrapped in an unwanted war, thus needed a way to contain these rogue allies.
-An example of a rogue ally is Syngman Rhee of South Korea.
-Due to his ambitions to unify the Korean peninsula, the treaty would contain his adventurism.
-Another is Chiang Kai-Shek.
-His ambition to overtake mainland China heightened the fear of entrapment to the United States.
-Another reason for the United States in taking bilateral agreements in the region was to assure the nations in the region against the revival of Japanese aggression and at the same time, assisting Japan for its economic recovery, in order for it to become a growth engine of the region by giving enough economic opportunity (a direct contrast to the Treaty of Versailles between the Allies of World War I and Germany, which forced Germany to compensate for the massive destruction it had caused, leading to its early collapse.)
+Cha argued, the hub and spokes system allowed the United States to not only contain the threat posed by the Soviet Union but also acquire exclusive power over the Asia-Pacific region.
+However, the United States had a fear that it may be entrapped in an unwanted war, thus a way to restrain these rogue allies is needed.
+An example of a rogue ally was Syngman Rhee from South Korea, who has an ambition to annex the North, the treaty contained his adventurism.
+Another anti-communist, authoritarian ally was Chiang Kai-Shek.
+His ambition to reconquer Mainland China also heightened the fear of U.S. entrapment in a prolonged conflict.
+Hence, the mutual defense treaty was limited to the region of Taiwan Strait instead of the whole claimed territory of Chiang's government.
+Another reason for bilateral agreements in the region was to prevent the revival of Japanese aggression and Japan's economic recovery at the same time, in order for it to become a growth engine of the region by giving enough economic opportunity (a direct contrast to the Treaty of Versailles between the Allies of World War I and Germany, which forced Germany to compensate for the massive destruction it had caused, leading to its early failure.)